 (2) Sections of inspection notes containing the identity of persons interviewed during the inspection.

-(c) Inspection program schedule — The Department shall develop and issue a phased initial inspecting program on the basis of degree of risk.
+(c) Inspection schedule. — The Department shall develop and issue a phased initial inspecting program on the basis of degree of risk.
 Facilities with extremely hazardous substances having the highest substance hazard indexes shall be inspected before facilities with lower indexed extremely hazardous substances.
 Facility inspections shall continue during the regulation revision process and be an integral part of the revised regulation.
 The Department shall develop an inspection schedule, so that it can ensure and evaluate compliance with this title, including any regulations or requirements adopted by the Secretary in furtherance of the purposes of this title.

-The Secretary may determine the frequency of inspection of a specific facility, based on:
+The Department may determine the frequency of inspection of a specific facility, based on:

-(d) Inspection Protocol — All inspections shall be conducted by trained and tested state personnel or representatives.
+(d) Inspection protocol. — All inspections shall be conducted by trained state personnel or representatives.
 All inspections shall be conducted within the limits of a thorough Risk Management Program Inspection Protocol issued by the Department and adopted after public hearing.
 The Protocol consists of specific questions, facility characteristics, required risk management program components, physical observations and interviews.

 (f) Access to facilities and records — The Department has the right to enter any facility at any time to verify compliance with this chapter.
 Inspections for the purpose of document review shall be scheduled with the facility with reasonable advance notice and, when possible, mutual agreement.
 Inspectors shall comply with all safety regulations of the facility.